 The scrunchies are basically fabric strips joined to form a tube and inserted with elastic.
 But you can change this basic scrunchie into so many styles with simple ideas, which I will outline below

-What do you need to make the scrunchy?
+- What materials do you need to make the scrunchy?

 - Idea 1 Thin scrunchie